 Chemical Treatment Results:

-Over the years, the monthly chemical treatments have done a good job maintaining the water quality and weed control however there have been instances of algae blooms and fish kills.
+For a number of years, the monthly chemical treatments did a good job maintaining the water quality and weed control however there were instances of algae blooms and fish kills.
 These occurrences were not necessarily due to improper chemical maintenance, but due to a variety of natural circumstances such as low rain fall, high temperatures, and times of the year where surrounding homeowners fertilize their lawns and the runoff nutrients flow into the lake via the storm drainage systems.
-Still, we have never had a hydrilla problem like the one in 1992.

 This webpage was created by Kurt Klotz for the purpose of distributing/sharing information about the Weed Control efforts of Grove Lake, and as such, take no responsibility for the accuracy of any information contained within these pages.